H1ddenShadow/Real-Debrid-Media-Manager/README.md

    ```bash
    git clone <URL>
    ```
-   Please be sure to replace the **<URL>** field with the actual url ypu copied.
+   Please be sure to replace the **<URL>** field with the actual URL you copied.
 3. **Create a new branch:**
    * 3.1.
 Navigate to your cloned repository on your local machine:

    ```
    cd <Repository-name>
    ```
-   Please be sure to replace **<Repository-name** with the actual directory path you saved the repistory in.
+   Please be sure to replace **<Repository-name>** with the actual directory path you saved the repository in.
    * 3.2.
 Create a new branch for your proposed changes:

     ```bash
     git checkout -b <branch-name>
     ```
-    Please replace **<branch-name>** with the actual name of ypur proposed feature.
+    Please replace **<branch-name>** with the actual name of your proposed feature.

 4. **Make your changes**
    * 4.1.
 Open the project in your preferred code editor.
    * 4.2.
-Adjust and add to to the code as necessary.
+Adjust and add to the code as necessary.
 5. **Commit your changes:**
    * 5.1.
 Add your changes to the staging area:
     ```bash
-    git add .
+    git add.
     ```
    * 5.2.
 Commit your changes and include a descriptive message of your added feature/s.
     ```bash